Blog Layout

 The history of the Angels Flight funicular railway in Los Angeles dates back to New Year's Eve 1901, when it was inaugurated to provide transportation for the residents of the Bunker Hill neighborhood.
 Colonel James Ward Eddy was a Civil War hero and a friend of President Abraham Lincoln.
 He lived in downtown Los Angeles with his teenage grandson.
 Noticing the difficulty of climbing Bunker Hill, he brought the idea of Angels Flight to L.A.
 Eddy was an entrepreneur who had practiced many professions, including railroad construction and engineering.
 In May 1901, he was granted permission by the city to build the railway, which was completed by the end of the year.
 Eddy also built a 100-foot tower behind the Olive Street railway terminal, called Angels Rest, to attract tourists to Bunker Hill.

 And the plan worked.
 In its first 50 years, Angels Flight carried over 100,000,000 passengers on its two cars, Olivet and Sinai (named after the Biblical mountains).
-These millions took the 315-feet journey for just a penny and Angels Flight became the railway with the most passengers per mile in the world.
+These millions took the 315-foot journey for just a penny, and Angels Flight became the railway with the most passengers per mile in the world.

 A man is standing in front of a sign that says angels flight